 EMI schemes & employee incentives

-- The company must carry on a qualifying activity;
+- the company must be carrying on a qualifying trade

 GSA Techsource is a leading provider of specialist recruitment solutions to the IT, Project Management and Healthcare Informatics markets.
 Based in Staffordshire, the company has been established over 25 years.

-GSA has been a client of Friend for 4 years.
+GSA has been a client of Friend for four years.

 GSA’s directors are Jayne Morris and Neil Jones.
 They explain more about the firm and its relationship with Friend:

 “We have been a client of Friend for four years.
-We appointed them as advisers to the company and its owners when Simon Littlejohns joined the firm.
-Simon was instrumental in creating the group structure which we have today.
+We appointed them as advisers to the company and its owners and they were instrumental in creating the group structure which we have today.

 “The transition for us from employees to business owners has been challenging and not without its problems.
-Simon has helped us deal with these issues with practical and commercial advice at all stages.”
+But the team at Friend helped us deal with these issues with practical and commercial advice at all stages.”

 “Our annual audit is always conducted efficiently and with little drama and it gives the directors confidence in knowing that the figures have been subject to independent scrutiny.”